This article will focus primarily on understanding the Inventory tab of the Stock screen.

 For products, this level increases if you complete a Manufacturing order (MO) or create a positive Stock adjustment.
 It decreases if you pack or deliver a Sales order (SO) or create a negative Stock Adjustment.
 It also decreases for a product used as a subassembly in the Product recipe when a MO is completed.

 For materials, this level increases when you receive a Purchase order (PO) or create a positive Stock adjustment.
 It decreases for materials included in the Product recipe if you complete a MO or if you create a negative Stock adjustment.

 For products, this is increased if you create a MO and the items included in the order remain expected until the MO is partially or fully completed.
-The Expected amount of products are always based on the Planned quantity for a product on a MO.
-Only if the MO is completed will the Actual quantity of the product on the MO be added to stock.
+The Expected amount of products is always based on the Planned quantity for a product on a MO or the Remaining quantity for a product on MO if the MO is partially complete.

 For materials, this is increased when you create a PO and the items included in the order remain Expected until the PO is Received.

 Committed - the amount of stock that is committed to open Sales and Manufacturing orders.
 A few things you should know:

 Products are committed to an open Sales order (SO) or as a subassembly to an open Manufacturing order (MO).